 This requirement is plainly met here.
-Come July 1st, Indiana (through the various boards, agencies, and individuals named as defendants) will enforce S.E.A.
+Without the preliminary injunction, the State (through the various boards, agencies, and individuals named as defendants) would be enforcing S.E.A.
 480 uniformly against all members of the classes and subclasses.
 The statute's constitutionality and legality present common issues with respect to each class and subclass that clearly will "drive the resolution of this litigation."
-The minor plaintiffs, and members of the class and subclass they seek to represent, will all lose access to healthcare that is medically necessary and critical to their health and wellbeing.
+Lacy, 897 F.3d at 865.
+The minor plaintiffs, and the members of the class and subclass they seek to represent, will all lose access to healthcare that is medically necessary and critical to their health and wellbeing.
 The parent plaintiffs, and the members of the class they seek to represent, will all be stripped of their parental authority to direct their children's upbringing and to make medical decisions for them in accordance with the recommendations of medical professionals.
-The provider plaintiffs, and the class and subclass they seek to represent, will all be forced to stop providing the evidence-based care they currently provide to their patients with gender dysphoria, and be unable to assist their patients in finding appropriate care elsewhere.
+The provider plaintiffs, and the class and subclass they seek to represent, will all be forced to stop providing the evidence-based care they currently provide to their patients with gender dysphoria, and will be unable to assist their patients in finding appropriate care elsewhere.
 Commonality exists.